Golf Tutorials

 2. Conceptual Misunderstandings

-many amateur golfers have the wrong idea of how the golf ball gets airborne. they think they need to "lift" or "scoop" the ball up with their hands - sort of like tossing a salad. this idea of lifting causes the trail shoulder to dip and the entire body to stand up through the shot in an effort to "help" the ball into the iar.
+Many amateur golfers have the wrong idea of how the golf ball gets airborne.
+They think they need to "lift" or "scoop" the ball up with their hands - sort of like tossing a salad.
+This idea of lifting causes the trail shoulder to dip and the entire body to stand up through the shot in an effort to "help" the ball into the air.
 Remember: the loft of the club does the lifting, not you.

 3. "Over the Top" Swing Path

 This is arguably the most common cause.
-An "over the top" swing is when the first move from the top of the backswing is an aggressive lunge of the an aggressive of the hands, arms, and trail shoulder out and over the intended swing plane. if a golfer did this without standing up, he would hit the ground about a foot behind the ball.
-Your athletic mind knows this and it will do anything to avoid the miss... so, your brain will push our hips up towards the ball This extension movement gives you space to somehow manage to hit the ball, however inefficiently and without very much force..
+An "over the top" swing is when the first move from the top of the backswing is an aggressive lunge of the hands, arms, and trail shoulder out and over the intended swing plane.
+If a golfer did this without standing up, he would hit the ground about a foot behind the ball.
+Your athletic mind knows this and it will do anything to avoid the miss... so, your brain will push your hips up toward the ball.
+This extension movement gives you space to somehow manage to hit the ball, however inefficiently and without very much force.

 Checking Your Setup for Success

-Before you even begin to swing, your setup can predispose you to an early extension movenebt.
+Before you even begin to swing, your setup can predispose you to an early extension movement.
 A quick check of your posture is essential.

 • Athletic Hip Hinge: Ensure you are bending from your hips, not your waist.
-Feel like you’re pushing your bum backwards while keeping your spine a relatively straight line. an over-rounded C-Shaped posture, or an overly arched 'S-Shaped Posture, both make it difficult to rotate on place on the field of play.
+Feel like you're pushing your bum backward while keeping your spine in a relatively straight line.
+An over-rounded C-shaped posture, or an overly arched S-shaped posture, both make it difficult to rotate on the field of play.

 • Balanced on Your Feet: Your weight should be centered around the middle of your feet, slightly toward the balls of your feet.
-If you feel your on your toes from the start of tour swing..., standing up as a a way to regain balance during tour swing is almost a ginen.
+If you feel you're on your toes from the start of your swing, standing up as a way to regain balance during your swing is almost a given.

 The Key Drills to Stop Early Extension